 - For a picture without people around it, walk a few hundred feet to the hill situated on the right.
 Much fewer people there!

 - I was so surprised to see that there’s absolutely no safety railings around the edge of the Horseshoe Bend, so be cautious!
 I saw so many people stand dangerously close to the edge taking selfies – my heart skipped a beat a few times.
 This will change from September 2018 onwards though, as constructions are underway.

 - Wear layers as it may get cold & windy during sunset.

 - There are toilets & water fountains available near the parking lot but that’s pretty much it in terms of facilities.
 There’s no water along the trail for you to drink so make sure you pack plenty of water with you.

-- Wear protective clothing, hats and sunglasses.
-There’s no shade areas!
+- Wear protective clothing, hats, and sunglasses.
+There are no shade areas!